slipstream/SlipStreamDocumentation/docs/advanced_tutorial/components-1.rst

 Navigate to the ``examples/images/ubuntu-14.04`` and click on the "Select" button.
-This will add the reference to the image description.  **Do not yet click on "Create".**
+This will add the reference to the image description.  **Do not click on "Create" yet.**

 .. warning::

    There are two buttons to choose from in the chooser.
 What's the difference?

-   - "Select": Chooses the given image and will use the **latest** version of the image when the component is deployed.
+   - **Select**: Chooses the given image and will use the **latest** version of the image when the component is deployed.

-   - "Select exact version": Chooses the given image and will always use this exact version when deploying the component.
+   - **Select exact version**: Chooses the given image and will always use this exact version when deploying the component.

    With the floating version, the component will always take advantage of improvements to the referenced image, with a slight possiblity of running into breaking changes.

    Locking the version avoids this problem, but you may run into the case where the referenced image has been removed by the provider.

    Generally, you will almost always want to choose "Select"!

 Add Nginx
 ~~~~~~~~~